sumberg/kex_japan_2018/report/report.md

 Each member of the Scrum team is assigned a role.
 These roles include product owner, developers and Scrum master.
 Each role have a specific set of tasks to fulfill.

-* Scrum Master
-  - Responsible for ensuring that Scrum is understood and enacted [@ScrumGuide, p.
+**Scrum Master:** Responsible for ensuring that Scrum is understood and enacted [@ScrumGuide, p.
 6] by making sure that the each member of the team follows the Scrum theory, practice, and rules.

-* Product Owner
-  - Responsible for maximizing the value of the product and the work of the development team[@ScrumGuide, p.
+**Product Owner:** Responsible for maximizing the value of the product and the work of the development team[@ScrumGuide, p.
 5], and of managing the so called "Product Backlog", which contains items/tasks/requirements(?) that are to be completed in order for the product to meet the definition of done.

-* Developer
-  - Professionals who do the development work by delivering potentially releasable software at the end of each sprint.[@ScrumGuide, p.
+**Developer:** Professionals who do the development work by delivering potentially releasable software at the end of each sprint.[@ScrumGuide, p.
 6]

 The framework employs four formal events that help make sure that the team can deliver at the end of each sprint.
 These events are known as Sprint Planning, Daily Scrum, Sprint Review and Sprint Retrospective.[@ScrumGuide, p.
 7]

-* Sprint Planning
-  - The Scrum team collaboratively decides on what can be delivered at the end of the sprint by moving tasks from the Product Backlog to a Sprint.[@ScrumKniberg, p.
+**Sprint Planning:** The Scrum team collaboratively decides on what can be delivered at the end of the sprint by moving tasks from the Product Backlog to a Sprint.[@ScrumKniberg, p.
 24] A Sprint Goal is then created, which is a goal set by the team that can be reached by implementing the items in the Sprint backlog.

-* Daily Scrum
-  - A short meeting, usually around 15 minutes, where the team discusses the work that they will do on that day.
+**Daily Scrum:** A short meeting, usually around 15 minutes, where the team discusses the work that they will do on that day.
 This is done in order to synchronize team members, improve communication and improve the teams knowledge.

-* Sprint Review
-  - Helt at the end of each sprint, where the Scrum team and possible stakeholders collaborate and discuss what was done in the sprint.
+**Sprint Review**: Held at the end of each sprint, where the Scrum team and possible stakeholders collaborate and discuss what was done in the sprint.
 The attendees inspect the Product Backlog and any changes that was made, decide on what could be done in the next sprint in order to optimize value.
 The meeting is held with the intention of generating feedback.

-* Sprint Retrospective
-  - Held after the Sprint Review and before the next Sprint Planning meeting.
+**Sprint Retrospective:** Held after the Sprint Review and before the next Sprint Planning meeting.
 It is held in order to inspect how the last Sprint went with regards to the team members, their relationships, the process and tools.
 The team tries to identify what went well, and what can be improved, with the aim to create a plan that improves performance in the next sprint.

 ## Evaluation criteria